Clean My Mac X Review (2022 Updates)

 If you can do all these tasks yourself, manually, then no it’s not.

 But if you can’t do all these tasks yourself and you’re finding your Mac running out of disk space or running sub-par then yes, it is worth it.
 MacPaw are now in their 10th year and generally have good 3rd party reviews around the web ( unlike some other mac cleaning tool software ).
+I use it myself so I know it’s safe and reliable.

 The price for CleanMyMac varies depending on whether you prefer to buy it outright, or if you prefer a subscription model.
 The subscription model is cheaper initially but does cost a yearly fee as a result.
 I don’t really have a preference either way – although the subscription model will ensure it stays up to date MacPaw have traditionally been very good at releasing updates within the same version and they generally come free.
 I opted for the once off payment up front.